-Australian operator offers 3.81-for-1 share offer, with flexibility of short-term cash liquidity to shareholders
+Australian operator offers a 3.81-for-1 share offer, providing flexibility in short-term cash liquidity to shareholders.

 Key points